startupjs/startupjs/packages/startupjs/README.md

 ### `createServer`

 Get server without starting it.

-You should pass the arguments and receive it as an argument in the server field of createPlugin
+**Note:** You should pass the arguments and receive it as an argument in the server field of createPlugin

 ```js
   createServer: (expressApp) => {